Code-Institute-Submissions/StephenKennyGains-FriendlyFitness_NovResub/README.md

 - Working E-commerce functionality for users to make purchases within the application.
     - Works as designed
 - Detailed testing write ups, beyond results of validation tools.
     - Included in the user stories, testing, and noted bugs.
+(Have now included my testing of each user story, have run through all HTML validator tools and listed any warning shown.
+Any errors shows were those from the Django Template format which was expected in the validation.
+I have removed any errors not relating to these issues.
+All other validator tools have been passed through and did not show any addiitonal errors.)

 # Acknowledgements